Single Round-trip Hierarchical ORAM via Succinct Indices: Related Work

-The execution of an ORAM access depends of \textit{where} the accessed block is located at the server.
+The execution of an ORAM access depends on \textit{where} the accessed block is located at the server.
 Locating the block, with no prior knowledge of where it resides, introduces client-server interaction.
 In small memory, this interactive component can be removed by allowing server-side computation.
 For example, \sroram \cite{williams2012single} and \bucket \cite{fletcher2015bucket} place encrypted Bloom filters at the server to separate membership testing from block storage.
 The schemes can then build a layered branching program with paths that depend on the location of the accessed item.
 The server queries each Bloom filter and the output is used to unlock the next step in the correct path through the branching program.
 The path reveals which blocks to return to the client.
-In contrast to our work, which relies on a server performing only read and write requests, the server in the above schemes can perform more complex operations on data.
+In contrast to our work, which relies on a server performing only read and write requests, the server in the above schemes can perform more complex operations on data that are not supported by common storage devices such as RAM and disk.